TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

-Brightness 					The brightness of the textures (affects the 3D viewport, the entity and the texture browser) Grid 						Opacity of the grid in the 3D and 2D viewports Coordinate System Axes 		Show the coordinate system axes in the 3D and 2D viewports Background Color 			The background color of the 3D and 2D viewports Texture Mode 				Texture filtering mode in the 3D viewport Texture Browser Icon Size 	The size of the texture icons in the texture browser
+Brightness 					The brightness of the textures (affects the 3D viewport, the entity and the texture browser) Grid 						Opacity of the grid in the 3D and 2D viewports Coordinate System Axes 		Show the coordinate system axes in the 3D and 2D viewports Texture Mode 				Texture filtering mode in the 3D viewport Enable multisampling        Whether rendering is antialiased Texture Browser Icon Size   The size of the texture icons in the texture browser Renderer Font Size          Text size in the map viewports (e.g. entity classnames)

 ## Mouse Input {#mouse_input}